 CEN has become an important organisation with the growth of pan-governmental activity at the European level - many of its standards are referenced by European Commission documents.
 The procedures of CEN are similar to those of ISO, with similar outputs.
 ISO and CEN have worked closely together for some considerable time, and the Vienna Agreement sets out arrangements for each to ratify the other's work.
-About 40% of all European standards are direct adoptions of ISO standards under these arrangements.
+Nearly half of all European standards are direct adoptions of ISO standards under these arrangements.

 PASC is less developed than CEN, but in a similar way attempts to coordinate the development of standards in the countries around the Pacific.
-Its objectives are as follows:
+Its objectives include the following:

-- To exchange information and views and initiate necessary actions to help ensure that international standardisation activities are properly coordinated on a consensus basis to meet world needs and foster international trade and commerce; - To provide a geographically convenient forum for the countries and territories of the Pacific area to develop recommendations for communication to the international standards bodies, particularly ISO and IEC; - To form a consultative liaison with international and regional standards bodies to help them meet world needs in standardisation through communication of recommendations of PASC members; and - To examine future requirements in international standardisation and the changes in the current international structure that may be necessary to meet these requirements.
+- To exchange information and views and initiate necessary actions to help ensure that international standardisation activities are properly coordinated on a consensus basis to meet world needs and foster international trade and commerce; - To provide a geographically convenient forum for the countries and territories of the Pacific area to develop recommendations for communication to the international standards bodies, particularly ISO and IEC; and - To form a consultative liaison with international and regional standards bodies to help them meet world needs in standardisation through communication of recommendations of PASC members.